qmk/qmk_firmware/keyboards/boardsource/technik_o/keymaps/default/readme.md

-# The default keymap for LP40-O
+# The default keymap for Technik-O